scailable/sclbl-integration-sdk/README.md

-Scailable Integration SDK
+NX Integration SDK
 =========================

-The Scailable Integration SDK provides tools and examples for clients to create applications which seamlessly integrates with the Scailable software stack.
+The NX Integration SDK provides tools and examples for clients to create applications which seamlessly integrates with the NX software stack.

 See the subdirectories for further documentation.